fpedd/ees-pees/controller/README.md

 We also have a `Makefile` to compile the code in the root directory.

+## General functioning
+The external controller consists of two parallely running threads, `webot_worker` and `backend_worker`.
+Both of them communicate by using externally defined message (itc) structs that are protected from simultaneous access using mutexes.
+The general idea is that the `webot_worker` receives sensor data from the robot in webots, re-formats it to the format the backend needs and puts it into the corresponding above mentioned message struct for the `backend_worker` to read it.
+Then it continues to read the values the `backend_worker` left for it and uses those to calculate the new motor control settings for the robot using a PID controller and do safety logic.
+Afterwards it sends the new commands to the webots controller.
+At the same time the `backend_worker` waits for the backend to either request the newest sensor data, send updated speed and heading, or both.

+The `webot_worker` works at the frequency of the simulation, so it does one loop per timestep.
+The `backend_worker`, on the other hand, works at a variable frequency, determined by the request type used by the backend (see below for more information).

 ## Usage
 Use the `Makefile` in the root directory to compile the code.
 A new `build` directory will be created.
 The build directory is not part of the version control system and should not be added or commited via git (we have `/build` added to our `.gitignore`).
 You can then execute the resulting binary file called `controller` in the `/build` directory.